d-melita/devops-tutorial/loki-grafana/step1/text.md

-Before we start, we recommed you to expand this side panel a bit to better view the images of the next steps.
+Before we start, we recommend you to expand this side panel a bit to better view the images of the next steps.

 In this step, we’ll create a docker-compose.yml file that will define three services: Loki, Promtail, and Grafana.
 Each service plays a crucial role in the setup: